Heave - Xsens MRUs for Active Heave Compensation

 When using Heave, it's crucial to specify the COR (Center of Rotation) and the POI (Point of Interest).
 Both of these points can be different from the location where the MRU is mounted.
 Defining the lever arms to these points ensures that heave measurements properly account for the vertical displacement arising due to vessel rotations.

-Xsens Heave Performance
+Xsens Heave performance

 The top chart shows how the Xsens Heave filter adapts when the wave period suddenly changes.